Case Status: Pending

 Ongoing Litigation

 On December 3, 2024, Federal District Judge Amos Mazzant issued a nationwide preliminary injunction against the enforcement of the Corporate Transparency Act (CTA).
-The injunction came less than one month before the January 1, 2025 reporting deadline after which businesses that failed to file a report, or whose reports contained errors or omissions, would be liable to civil and criminal penalties including fines of up to $500 per day.
+The injunction came less than one month before the initial January 1, 2025 reporting deadline after which businesses that failed to file a report, or whose reports contained errors or omissions, would be liable to civil and criminal penalties including fines of up to $500 per day.

 Immediately following the District Court’s decision, accounting and law firms around the country promptly informed their clients that they were no longer under an obligation to comply with the CTA’s onerous and invasive regulatory burdens.
 And the U.S. Treasury Department confirmed on its official website that the filing deadline had been suspended pending further court rulings, approximately 24 days before it was set to go into effect.